IceCreamMC/IceCream/README.md

 ## How to make a plugin
-COMING SOON but we do have test plugin https://github.com/IceCreamMC/TestPlugin
+We got a test plugin
+https://github.com/IceCreamMC/TestPlugin

 ## How to compile
 1. ./gradlew applyPatches
 2. ./gradlew createPaperclipJar

+## bStats support?
+Coming soon